-How to Protect Indoor Air Quality During Wildfires
+How to Protect Indoor Air Quality During a Wildfire

 Each year forest fires and wildfires in the United States, especially in the western regions, have become an increasingly serious issue.
 Outdoor air quality becomes severely poor from the massive amount of smoke and debris produced by the fires.
 But did you know it can negatively impact indoor air quality as well?
 Wildfire smoke can produce a variety of chemicals that are hazardous for health and hygiene.
-The chemicals released during forest fires and wildfires includes but are not limited to carbon monoxide, acrolein, and formaldehyde which can be toxic depending on the exposure dosage and susceptibility of the individual.
-In general, it has been observed that most deaths attributed to wildfires are from smoke inhalation.
-There are steps that can be taken to keep building occupants healthy and safe during wildfires and associated activities.
+The chemicals released during such events includes but are not limited to carbon monoxide, acrolein, and formaldehyde which can be toxic depending on the exposure dosage and susceptibility of the individual.
+In general, it has been observed that most deaths attributed to such events are from smoke inhalation.
+There are steps that can be taken to keep building occupants healthy and safe during wildfire and associated activities.
 The most important step is to visit a healthcare professional as soon as possible if you experience any symptoms that might be related to smoke inhalation.
 Individuals with a history of lung and heart problems must be extra careful and avoid exposure to the poor air quality.

 For more information on EDLab at Pure Air Services, Inc. please contact Dr. Rajiv Sahay, CIAQP, FIAS, at (800) 422-7873 x 304